qlan3/gym-games/README.md

 # Gym PyGame
-This is a gym version of PyGame learning environment.
+This is a gym version of PyGame Learning Environment (PLE).
 The default observation is a non-visual state representation of the game.

 ## Environments